vladikcomper/MegaPCM/docs/Troubleshooting.md

 ## Problem: DAC playback is still scratchy!

-Mega PCM 2 guarantees that DAC playback is ultra-clean thanks to its "DMA protection" system, but you should guarantee that you eleminate all Z80 stops on DMA (graphic transfers).
+Mega PCM 2 guarantees that DAC playback is ultra-clean thanks to its "DMA protection" system, but you should guarantee that you eliminate all Z80 stops on DMA (graphic transfers).
 See "Step 2.
 Remove Z80 stops globally" of the installation guide.

 Another reason why playback may get slightly worse at times is when the main sound driver writes to YM too frequently (this is the only time where Z80 must be stopped shortly).
 These shouldn't be too noticeable unless you play a new SFX every frame.
 Unfortunately, there isn't a proper solution to this, as because there are limits to everything.